NamespaceV/AutoSnap/README.md

 Very basic template stage

-Fork created for small tweaks liek style and code
+Fork created for small tweaks like style and code